 Figure 4: An obstructing ureterocele containing purulent urine.

-In patients in whom adequate pain control can be achieved, in whom there is no evidence of immunosuppression (e.g. diabetes, pregnancy, immunosuppressive medications such as chemotherapy or antirejection medications) or infection (e.g. fever, urinalysis suggestive of infection), and in whom serum creatinine is not elevated from baseline, non-urgent management based on the underlying etiology of the obstruction may be considered.11,12 In patients with obstruction of both kidneys or of a solitary functioning kidney, or in whom there is worsening of renal function from baseline, urgent endoscopic drainage with a ureteral stent or percutaneous drainage with a nephrostomy tube should be considered.
-Patients with fevers or significant pain that cannot be controlled with oral medications should undergo drainage as well; while both endoscopic (stent) and percutaneous (nephrostomy tube usually placed by Interventional Radiology) approaches may be considered in these cases, patients with sepsis associated with ureteral obstruction should be managed with percutaneous rather than endoscopic drainage.
-Culture of the urine proximal to the obstruction should be performed once drainage has been achieved, and antibiotic regimen tailored to the culture and sensitivity results.
-In pregnant patients, ultrasound guidance can be used to define anatomy during drainage procedures, and fetal monitoring should be employed intra- and perioperatively.13
+In patients in whom adequate pain control can be achieved, in whom there is no evidence of immunosuppression (e.g. diabetes, pregnancy, immunosuppressive medications such as chemotherapy or antirejection medications) or infection (e.g. fever, urinalysis suggestive of infection), and in whom serum creatinine is not significantly elevated from baseline, non-urgent management based on the underlying etiology of the obstruction may be considered.11,12 In patients with obstruction of both kidneys or of a solitary functioning kidney, or in whom there is worsening of renal function from baseline, urgent endoscopic drainage with a ureteral stent or percutaneous drainage with a nephrostomy tube should be considered.
+Patients with fevers or significant pain that cannot be controlled with oral medications should undergo drainage as well.
+While both endoscopic (stent) and percutaneous (nephrostomy tube usually placed by Interventional Radiology) approaches may be considered in these cases, patients with sepsis associated with ureteral obstruction may benefit from percutaneous rather than endoscopic drainage.
+Culture of the urine proximal to the source of obstruction should be performed once drainage has been achieved, and the patient’s antibiotic regimen should be tailored to the culture and sensitivity results.
+In pregnant patients, ultrasound guidance may be preferred over fluoroscopy to define anatomy during drainage procedures. fetal monitoring should be employed intra- and perioperatively.13

-In general, definitive treatment of the ureteral obstruction should not be undertaken concurrent with urgent or emergent upper tract decompression given the risk of sepsis and should be scheduled at a later time: endoscopic management of intraluminal causes such as stones and polyps can often be scheduled on an outpatient basis, while extrinsic causes such as abdominal masses should typically prompt more urgent evaluation once decompression has even achieved.
+In general, definitive treatment of ureteral obstruction should not be undertaken concurrently with urgent or emergent upper tract decompression.
+This is especially true when the patient has evidence of infection.
+Endoscopic management of intraluminal causes such as stones and polyps can often be scheduled on an outpatient basis, while extrinsic causes such as abdominal masses should typically prompt more urgent evaluation once decompression has even achieved.

 Priapism

-The precise etiology of priapism is often unknown or multifactorial, but generally results in the inflow of blood to the corpus cavernosum exceeding the outflow.
+Priapism can occur as ischemic priapism (most common presentation), nonischemic priapism, and stuttering priapism.
+The precise etiology of ischemic priapism is often unknown or multifactorial, but generally results in the inflow of blood to the corpus cavernosum exceeding the outflow.
 Obstruction to outflow of cavernosal blood can occur when the cavernosal smooth muscle fails to relax or when there is physical blockage of the venous drainage (e.g. sickle cell anemia, pelvic mass).
-Priapism can be ischemic or nonischemic, with the former being more common.
 Ischemic priapism develops when the increased intracavernosal pressure generated by impaired drainage results in an effective penile compartment system, causing damage to local tissues and decreasing arterial inflow.
 The resulting hypoxia and acidosis can further damage the tissue.
 Non-ischemic priapism typically results when the arterial inflow exceeds the venous outflow; because arterial blood is being supplied to the tissues and there is some venous drainage, there is little risk of tissue death.

 Although the immediate care of a patient with ischemic priapism centers on the return of blood flow to the penis, comprehensive evaluation of the patient to identify contributing factors should be performed.
 In addition to bloodwork, imaging of the pelvis may be appropriate if a local malignancy is suspected.
 Patients with drug-related priapism may benefit from discontinuation of that drug when feasible.